-N. Physician Owner Disclosure of Financial Interest Requirements, Disclosure Required.
-The physician owner of a limited services hospital or an acute-care hospital initially licensed by the department at any time after January 1, 2003 shall not make a referral of a patient for the provision of health care items or services to such limited services hospital or the acute-care hospital unless, in advance of any such referral, the referring physician owner discloses to the patient the existence and the nature of physician's ownership interest.
+N. Physician Owner Disclosure of Financial Interest Requirements: Disclosure Required: The physician owner of a limited services hospital or an acute-care hospital initially licensed by the department at any time after January 1, 2003 shall not make a referral of a patient for the provision of health care items or services to such limited services hospital or the acute-care hospital unless, in advance of any such referral, the referring physician owner discloses to the patient the existence and the nature of physician's ownership interest.

-O. Disclosure of Financial Interest by a Physician Owner.
-The disclosure of financial interest by a physician owner, as required in this section, shall be made in writing, prior to or at the time of the referral, and shall be furnished to:
+O. The disclosure of financial interest by a physician owner, as required in this section, shall be made in writing, prior to or at the time of the referral, and shall be furnished to: